zybano/precision-notes/README.md

 # Precision Notes

-Precision Notes is a modern web application for medical documentation and transcription management, designed to streamline the creation, organization, and sharing of medical documents for healthcare professionals.
+Precision Notes App is a modern web application for medical documentation and transcription management, designed to streamline the creation, organization, and sharing of medical documents for healthcare professionals.

 ## Overview